The Shadow and the Ego – Self-Creation and the Art of Personal Transformation

 The Nature of Judgment

-The idea of judgment has a tendency to always be used in a negative way to indicate placing a value judgment on someone else for traits they don’t outwardly display, yet the act of using judgment is a fundamental process for making decisions and what we choose or don’t choose for ourselves, and how we ultimately shape ourselves accordingly.
-To use “good judgment†means you’ve evaluated the situation in terms of morality, actions, and the consequences it’ll produce, and are making an objective decision as a result.
-To be “judgmental†means that we project qualities and traits onto a person that they don’t actually have as a way of perceiving and experiencing them.
-We look “through the eyes†of our judgments as a way of seeing others, and as a result, never really see who they actually are as a person, but rather who we are as a person by how we make them out to be.
+The idea of judgment has a tendency to always be used in a negative way to indicate placing a value judgment on someone for traits they don’t outwardly display, yet the act of using judgment is a fundamental process for making decisions and what we choose or don’t choose for ourselves, and how we ultimately shape ourselves accordingly.
+To use good judgment means you’ve evaluated the situation in terms of morality, actions, and the consequences it’ll produce, and make an objective decision as a result.
+To be judgmental means that we project qualities and traits onto a person that they don’t actually have as a way of perceiving and experiencing them.
+We project our own disowned traits onto another and then judge them the same way we were judged that caused us to repress them.
+We look through the eyes of our judgments as a way of seeing others, and as a result, never really see who they truly are as a person, but rather who we are as a person by how we make them out to be.
+When someone possesses and openly expresses traits we have judged as being bad and repressed in ourselves as a result, we form a distinct reaction, which, if we were to reflect on the nature of our own reaction, would show us parts of ourselves we have forgotten we have.

 Creating the Shadow and the Ego

-Many have been taught to believe that the idea of the “ego†is a bad thing that we should work at dissolving, getting rid of, or even “kill it†because it’s a false image of ourselves that we mistake for being real and create ourselves out of as a result.
-Yet the term ego is synonymous with “identity†which is something we’re always creating just through the nature of our experiences.
+Many have been taught to believe that the idea of the ego is a bad thing that we should work to consciously dissolve, get rid of, or even kill because it’s a false image of ourselves that we mistake for being real and create ourselves out of as a result.
+Yet the term ego is synonymous with identity, which is something we’re always creating just through the nature of our experiences.
 Like everything else in the material world, it’s a product of our soul and mind, which is what’s producing the entire material world.
-We create experiences as the natural expression and operation of our mind, then “sense ourselves†within those experiences, and form an idea or image of ourselves “as†a certain type of person.
+We create experiences as the natural expression and operation of our mind, then sense ourselves within those experiences, and form an idea or image of ourselves as a certain type of person.
 As a soul we create ourselves to be an archetype (god) by how we combine universal archetypes as attributes, qualities, and characteristics to form a new and unique personality.
-Out of our personality comes our identity as a natural outgrowth.
-Our personality, which is a product of our subconscious mind as all our natural tendencies and behaviors that we’ve fully integrated up to that point, lend itself to telling a natural story as the “theme†of its very perception of the outer world.
-How we are inwardly forms and produces the world we see outwardly as its polar or complementary opposite.
+Out of our personality we form our identity as a natural outgrowth.
+Our personality, which is a product of our subconscious mind, forms all our natural behaviors and tendencies, and shapes our initial perceptual lens through our formative conditioning, which shapes our perception of the outer world that lends itself to telling a natural story as a form of life-theme.
+How we experience ourselves inwardly forms how we perceive ourselves outwardly, because they’re formed as complementary aspects of each other.
+One forms our character while the other sets the stage for us to act out our soul’s life drama.

 Naturally, because shaping one automatically determines the other, anytime we’re looking to transform one, we automatically transform the other one by the same means.
-Because the most primal motive of the subconscious mind is “self-preservation†(it maintains habits and well established patterns as a means of self-creating), and becoming aware of the shadow while embracing it instead of rejecting it can mean dismantling and dissolving the ego, there’s a lot of resistance from the ego to maintain the shadow instead.
-In this way, integration of the shadow can represent death of the ego.
-The ego is such a well-defined idea about ourselves that when it’s undermined, it can throw us into a form of identity crisis.
-The process of synthesizing our dark side into our self-made image causes us to undergo a natural process of transformation as self-awareness and realization that integrates and therefore dissolves the shadow while reforming the ego to a unified whole by bringing latent qualities into outward expression.
+Because the most primal motive of the subconscious mind is self-preservation (it maintains habits and well established patterns as a means of self-preservation), and becoming aware of the shadow while embracing it instead of rejecting it can mean dismantling and dissolving the ego, there’s a lot of resistance from the ego to maintain the shadow instead.
+In this way, integration of the shadow can represent death to the ego.
+Our ego is such a well-defined idea about ourselves that when it’s undermined, it can throw us into a form of identity crisis.
+The process of synthesizing our dark side into our self-made image causes us to undergo a natural process of transformation as self-awareness and realization that integrates and therefore dissolves the shadow while reforming the ego into a unified whole.
+As we find an appropriate way to express repressed qualities, incorporating them into well-established behaviors, it reshapes how we express ourselves in general and how we experience ourselves as a result.

 Identity Crisis and Death of the False Ego

-An identity crisis comes whenever what we’ve used to build our sense of self around either ends, abruptly changes, or is transformed through natural means of some kind.
+An identity crisis naturally occurs when what we’ve used to give our life purpose and build our sense of self around either ends, abruptly changes, or is transformed through natural means of some kind.
 This comes in the most natural sense through the roles we play in life and what it is that drives our behaviors and gives our life meaning.
 When we have a family, we play a role in that family and build our identity around and out of it.
 When we’re in a romantic, long term relationship or marriage, we build our identity out of the role we play and how we experience ourselves in that relationship.
 When we work a career or certain position for years, we create ourselves according to or by way of that activity.
-When any of these change, and we no longer play the same roles in the same type of situations, we go through a temporary phase of not knowing what to do, or who we are, and what it is that gives our life purpose.
+When any of these change, and we no longer play the same roles in the same type of situations, we go through a temporary phase of not knowing what to do, or who we are, and what it is that gives our life meaning and purpose.

 We all have multiple traits and tendencies for a reason, and our job is to simply find the appropriate means of expressing them in a way that’s congruent with all other aspects of ourselves.
 As we refrain from some while indulging in others, we create a kind of gap and imbalances that can make them seem difficult to reconcile.
 When we perform the behaviors of our shadow aspects and create the type of experiences they bring, we judge ourselves as being bad and wrong for doing it and we’re filled with conflict, guilt and shame as a result.
-As we do behaviors that are “contrary†to our normal personality, it clashes with our self-image and we begin beating ourselves up for it.
-Guilt and shame is like a cancer that eats away at our soul, greatly affecting our ability to express ourselves in new and novel ways.
-They come as the result of us “judging ourselves†in the same manner we were judged by others.
+As we do behaviors that are contrary to our normal personality, it clashes with our self-image and we begin beating ourselves up for it.
+Guilt and shame are like a cancer that eats away at our soul, greatly affecting our ability to express ourselves in new and enlivening ways.
+They come as the result of us judging ourselves in the same manner we were judged by others.
 As we were judged, we in turn judged ourselves in the same way, and that became the basis for us judging others, all using the same criteria.

 Projection, Reaction, and how we Judge Others

-All perception comes by way of our “perceptual lens†which is a filtering system based on our mental paradigm.
-We are always looking “through our mind†as a way of perceiving the outer reality.
+All perception comes by way of our perceptual lens which is a filtering system based on our mental paradigm.
+We are always looking through our paradigm as a way of perceiving the outer world.
 Our mind is comprised of both subconscious and conscious content.
 So we not only see what we’re aware of and accept as being true, but we also see what we’re not aware of and deny as being real or true.
-Because we still “disown†and fail to recognize all of our unconscious traits, we project them onto and see them in others, and form a strong reaction to them as “judging them†for having the same traits that we ourselves have that we’re not aware of having.
+Because we still disown and fail to recognize all of our unconscious traits, we project them onto and see them in others, and form a strong reaction to them by judging them for having the same traits that we also have that we’re not fully aware of having.
 We judge them according to the same values and beliefs and in the same way we judged ourselves.
 Content that we’re aware of and accept without judgment is projected also, but we don’t have an adverse reaction to it, we see it as normal.
 So through this psychological process, we literally judge others as a form of self-judgment.
 We make them out to be bad for outwardly expressing the same qualities that we ourselves secretly possess.

 The Law of Vibration

-Likewise, our mind and soul also vibrate at a certain frequency producing a holographic structure that’s the dynamic integration and of all experience to produce memories as an accumulative summation.
+Likewise, our mind and soul also vibrate at a certain frequency producing a holographic structure that’s the dynamic integration and of all our experiences to produce memory as an accumulative summation.
 Because we look through and use this mind-field to perceive and interpret the world around us, we only see in everything else what exists as an essential part of our own psychological makeup.
-Because all of reality is produced through a form of “projection†and is organized to the same vibratory pattern as the mind viewing it, we can only serve to produce what’s of the same nature as we are.
+Because reality is produced through a form of projection and is organized to the same vibratory pattern as the mind viewing it, we can only act to perceive what’s of the same nature as we are.
+Once we realize this we hold the key to our own healing in becoming whole again.
+Anytime you’re having a pronounced reaction to something or someone outside of you, they’re providing a mirror for seeing what’s actively expressing within you that you’re not fully aware of.
+Take time to examine your own reactions to see what they’re about, and what it is that they’re showing you about yourself.

 Using Spiritual Knowledge to Transform Yourself